 Genomic medicine is a form of precision medicine that uses approaches customized to each patient to treat disease and optimize prescription medicine based on a genetic profile.
 This project will test and develop a genomic health complete delivery system for Alabama patients and physicians at healthcare systems and community hospitals with limited expertise in genomics.
-This system includes 1) Partnering with Auburn University to develop community-based models for health programs, 2) Refining and optimizing the process including insuring access by rural and underserved areas, and 3) Developing the health IT infrastructure needed to fully integrate genetic test reporting and education into an electronic health records system.
+This system includes: 1) Partnering with Auburn University to develop community-based models for health programs; 2) Refining and optimizing the process including insuring access by rural and underserved areas, and 3) Developing the health IT infrastructure needed to fully integrate genetic test reporting and education into an electronic health records system.
 The proposed development of new products and services will result in improved health outcomes for Alabamians, opportunities for employers to increase competitiveness and reduce costs, and small, regardless of socioeconomic status.

 The HudsonAlpha project continues to work with partners across the state of Alabama to provide genetic testing as an employee wellness benefit.
 Genetic results provided as part of this project include pharmacogenetics, to inform the selection and dosing of medications, as well as risk for certain diseases such as cancer and cardiac conditions.
 Program impact is assessed through the analysis of de-identified participant test results as well as follow-up surveys.
 This past quarter we continued recruitment of participants through partnering employers.
-We also began collecting survey data from staff at partner sites describing how they have implemented the workplace genetic testing program, challenges that have arisen, and factors that have contributed to project success.
+We held a series of successful recruitment events with our newest partner, Alabama A&M University.
+We continue to collect data from staff at partner sites describing how they have implemented the workplace genetic testing program, challenges that have arisen, and factors that have contributed to project success.
 Data disseminated through the HudsonAlpha project will provide valuable insight into the clinical and personal utility of genetic testing in the context of employee wellness.